ocaml/v2.ocaml.org/site/learn/tutorials/hashtbl.md

 was the last one entered in with the value of `"h"`.

 What we probably want is all the elements that start with `"h"`.
 To do this we want to *find all* of them.
-What better name for this then `find_all`?
+What better name for this than `find_all`?

 ```ocamltop